madetech/handbook/roles/sfia/lead_designer.md

 - Assess quickly what design leadership a team needs to deliver a user-centred service and fills this role without being asked to.

-- Assures the quality of design work going into software production
+- Assures the quality of design work going into software production.

-- Shares good practice from own experience and other sources for how and why a team does activities like in-depth interviews with users or low fidelity prototypes
+- Shares good practice from own experience and other sources for how and why a team does activities like in-depth interviews with users or low fidelity prototypes.

-- Starts community show and tells
+- Starts community show and tells.

 ### Influence